 Helping young kids foster a love for deeper learning and answering their open-ended questions with hands-on preschool science experiments is such a great way to keep them growing!
 Remember – having your little ones (even as young as 3!) help choose what they want to learn more about will help build their confidence and excitement for learning!

-Children learn best by doing, and through simple science experiments, they can explore their senses and enhance skills such as critical thinking, social and verbal, and processing and organization.
+Children learn best by doing, and through simple science experiments, they can explore their senses and enhance soft skills such as critical thinking, social and verbal, and processing and organization.

 We all want to help children be confident and teach kids skills that will last a lifetime through fun preschool science experiments.
 If you are allowing for science inquiry and exploration through these experiments, you are doing just that!